How to Hire a ChefLast updated on 2/15/2021

 - Food waste costs may increase as a result of lower food quality and decreased preparation speed

-Sometimes it’s necessary for you to change your staff, but making the decision to replace your chef should not be taken lightly.
+Sometimes it’s necessary for you to change your staff, but deciding to replace your chef should not be taken lightly.
 If it does not go smoothly, the transition period could cause serious repercussions for your restaurant’s bottom line and reputation.

 Hiring a new chef for your restaurant can make a large impact on the performance of your restaurant, positively or negatively.
 Make sure that you're prepared for the transition period by deciding how you'll go about your search, knowing what you're looking for in a candidate, and nailing down your interview questions ahead of time.